SassDoc/sassdoc/CONTRIBUTING.md

 ## Asking a question

 Please, do not open an issue only to ask a question; it is not the best place for this.
-First, make sure your question is not already answered in the [wiki](https://github.com/SassDoc/sassdoc/wiki/), especially in the [Frequently Asked Questions](https://github.com/SassDoc/sassdoc/wiki/Frequently-Asked-Questions) section.
+First, make sure your question is not already answered in the [documentation](http://sassdoc.com), especially in the [Frequently Asked Questions](http://sassdoc.com/frequently-asked-questions/) section.

 If it's not, you can leave your question on:

 * [tlk.io/sassdoc](http://tlk.io/sassdoc)
 * [#sassdoc on freenode](http://webchat.freenode.net/)

-If you need a quick reply or don't feel really comfortable with asking on a public channel, try getting in touch with us on Twitter when possible:
+If you need a quick reply or don't feel really comfortable with asking on a public channel, try getting in touch with us on Twitter: [@SassDoc_](https://twitter.com/sassdoc_).

-* [@HugoGiraudel](https://twitter.com/hugogiraudel) for anything related to the goal, objectives or future of SassDoc;
-* [@Fweinb](https://twitter.com/fweinb) and [@valeriangalliat](https://twitter.com/valeriagalliat) for any technical stuff;
-* [@pascalduez](https://twitter.com/pascalduez) for SassDoc's integration, especially with Grunt, Gulp, Broccoli.

 ## Filling a bug